samuel-book/samuel_shap_paper_1/introduction/glossary.md

 A stroke, also known as a cerebrovascular accident (CVA), is a medical condition that occurs when blood flow to a part of the brain is interrupted or reduced, leading to brain cell damage or death.
 The interruption or reduction in blood flow can be caused by a blockage or rupture of a blood vessel in the brain.

 There are two main types of stroke: ischemic stroke and hemorrhagic stroke.
-Ischemic stroke is the most common type and occurs when a blood clot blocks a blood vessel in the brain.
+Ischaemic stroke is the most common type and occurs when a blood clot blocks a blood vessel in the brain.
 Hemorrhagic stroke, on the other hand, occurs when a blood vessel in the brain ruptures or leaks.

 Symptoms of a stroke may include sudden weakness or numbness in the face, arm, or leg, especially on one side of the body; sudden confusion or trouble speaking or understanding speech; sudden vision problems in one or both eyes; sudden dizziness or loss of balance or coordination; and severe headache with no known cause.